-Although drivers are usually driving quite slowly in parking lots, many car accidents occur in parking lots because cars are going in multiple directions and doing so many different and sudden things in a relatively cramped space.
-The parking lanes themselves rarely have marked driving lanes, so it can feel like a free-for-all.
+Although drivers are usually driving quite slowly in parking lots, many car accidents occur in parking lots because cars are going in multiple directions in a relatively cramped space.
+And the parking lots themselves rarely have marked driving lanes, so it can feel like a free-for-all.

 If two cars collide in a parking lot, how do you prove fault?
 Let's look at some of the different types of parking lot collisions.